 HolonIQ is an industry leading market intelligence platform that provides data and analysis of developments in the global education market, providing updates and commentary on companies, countries and industries and how their innovation activities form patterns and trends in the market.

-“We worked closely with HolonIQ to shortlist the most Innovative Australian EdTech companies and Edalex is certainly well placed on the list.” said David Linke, Managing Director of EduGrowth.
-“You should be truly proud of your work building Edalex to date, it will be exciting to watch your next steps as you scale to even greater heights and impact even more learners around the world.”
+“Working with HolonIQ to shortlist great examples of innovative Australian EdTech companies is getting harder each year.
+The bar is getting raised all the time by the amazing Australia EdTech companies we need to consider, so it’s a massive achievement for Edalex to be listed for a second year.” said David Linke, Managing Director of EduGrowth.
+“You should be truly proud of your work building Edalex, it will be exciting to watch your next steps as you scale to impact learners around the world.”

 Powering your single source of truth for skills and learning data